 As you may have noticed, I haven’t included Pisa in this itinerary, which I believe is heavily overrated.
 I still remember my Italian friends telling me about Siena and how it is much more exciting to visit than Pisa.
 Indeed, I consider Siena one of the most beautiful towns in all of Italy I have ever visited.

 Heading south of Siena you will be driving through Val d’Orcia- the most iconic valley offering romantic scenery of Tuscany.
 Spend a night in Montepulciano– a stunning medieval town perched atop the hill.
 Finish off your road trip by heading back north following the roads winding through picturesque Val in Chianti valley all the way to Florence.
 Two stops along this way are Radda in Chianti are Panzzano in Chianti medieval towns.
+You can also detour to one of the local wineries for a wine-tasting experience in the area.

 Tip: when you set your Google Maps departing from Florence, make sure to choose “avoid highways” so that navigation takes you through the beautiful countryside instead.